swilliams11/google-dataflow-dlp/README.md

 --defaultWorkerLogLevel=DEBUG
 ```

-Use output if you want to write logging information to a file.
+Include the `output` property if you want to write logging information to a file.
 ```shell script
 --output=./local-output
 ```